All Episodes

 I think that's an excuse.

-Does that cause problems though?
+Does that cause problems to government?

-I'm sorry, I just don't know what he said yesterday.
+I just don't know what he said yesterday.

-Right, as we continue our news roundup information overload hour, Danielle McLaughlin and Jonathan Gillam.
+All right, as we continue our news roundup information overload hour, Danielle McLaughlin and Jonathan Gillam.

 That's the party.

-That's your democratic party.
+That's your Democratic party.

-I mean, what's the difference in that and seeing a five-year-old who's choking in a restaurant and saying, you know what?
+I mean, what's the difference in that and seeing a five-year-old who's choking in a restaurant and saying, you know what, I'm tired of having a kid and letting the kid choke to death.

-Well, I mean, honestly, what is the difference?
+I mean, honestly, what is the difference?

 There's no difference there.

-And I think I think ultimately, Sean, the bottom line here is that this is what happens when you allow politicians and the courts to make decisions about life that uh politicians and judges that are not ethical that put their politics first, and that's what we have here.
+And I think ultimately, Sean, the bottom line here is that this is what happens when you allow politicians and the courts to make decisions about life.

-You know, you should but by the way, you know, the president, you know, ripped the Democrats as the party of late-term abortion and open borders and of course wealth confiscation.
+You know, you should, but by the way, you know, the president, you know, ripped the Democrats as the party of late-term abortion and open borders and, of course, wealth confiscation.

 They don't want third-term abortions.

-Go you you keep advocating for it.
+You keep advocating for it.

-You and your fellow Democrats, I don't think it's gonna work out well for anybody.
+I don't think it's going to work out well for anybody.

 Thank you, Danielle.

-Thank you, Jonathan Gillam.
+Thank you, Jonathan Gillum.

 All right, 25 now till the top of the hour.

-So the president, I want to play this press conference.
+So the President, I want to play this press conference.

-The president addresses North Korea, Mexico, the border wall, the trade negotiations with China that are going on right now as we speak.
+President addresses North Korea, Mexico, the border wall, the trade negotiations with China that are going on right now as we speak.

 This is just from a little earlier.